googlesamples/unity-jar-resolver/README.md

       that lists all the files in your plugin relative to the project root.
       Then add the `gvh_manifest` label to the asset to indicate this file is a plugin manifest.
+   1. Optional: Add a `gvhp_manifestname-NAME` label to your manifest file to provide a human readable name for your package.
+If this isn't provided the name of the manifest file will be used as the package name.
+      NAME can match the pattern `[0-9]+[a-zA-Z -]' where a leading integer will set the priority of the name where `0` is the highest priority and preferably used as the display name.
+The lowest value (i.e highest priority name) will be used as the display name and all other specified names will be aliases of the display name.
+Aliases can refer to previous names of the package allowing renaming across published versions.
    1. Redistribute EDM4U Unity plugin with your plugin.
       See the [Plugin Redistribution](#plugin-redistribution) for the details.